MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-edition.md

 on-premises private IP addresses when migrating to Azure.
 To learn more, see
 [Azure Extended Network](/windows-server/manage/windows-admin-center/azure/azure-extended-network).

-## Getting started with Windows Server Datacenter: Azure Edition
+## Get started with Windows Server Datacenter: Azure Edition

 To get started using Azure Edition, use your preferred method to create an Azure or Azure Stack HCI VM, and select the _Windows Server Datacenter: Azure Edition_ image that you would like to use.